Learn how long it takes to register as a patent attorney and how much it costs.

 As Board meetings for approvals only take place three times a year, you'll need to submit your application at least six weeks prior to the next meeting.

-If your application is successful your details will be added to the patent attorney register.
+If your application is successful your details will be added to the Register of Patent Attorneys.

 Your registration is valid until 31 July, regardless of your initial registration date.
 Once registered, it's your responsibility to manage and maintain your registration, including annual renewal costs.